Test Annotations

 @multiple

-We write it as @multiple N where N is an integer.
-Test runs exactly N-times.
+Write it as @multiple N, where N is an integer.
+The test will run exactly N times.

 @testCase

-Annotation has no parameters.
-We use it when we write a test as TestCase classes.
-In this case, the command-line test runner will run the individual methods in separate processes and in parallel in multiple threads.
+This annotation has no parameters.
+Use it when writing tests as TestCase classes.
+In this case, the command-line test runner will execute individual methods in separate processes and in parallel using multiple threads.
 This can significantly speed up the entire testing process.

 @exitCode

-We write it as @exitCode N where N is the exit code of the test.
-For example if exit(10) is called in the test, we write annotation as @exitCode 10.
-It is considered to fail if the test ends with a different code.
-Exit code 0 (zero) is verified if we leave out the annotation
+Write it as @exitCode N, where N is the expected exit code of the test.
+For example, if exit(10) is called in the test, write the annotation as @exitCode 10.
+If the test ends with a different code, it is considered a failure.
+If the annotation is omitted, an exit code of 0 (zero) is verified.

 @httpCode

-The behavior of annotations is consistent with Assert::match() and Assert::matchFile() assertions.
-But pattern is found in test’s standard output.
-A suitable use case is when we assume the test to end by fatal error and we need to verify its output.
+The function of these annotations is identical to the Assert::match() and Assert::matchFile() assertions.
+However, the pattern is searched for in the text that the test sent to its standard output.
+This is useful when you expect a test to end with a fatal error and need to verify its output.

 @phpIni

-It sets INI configuration values for test.
-For example we write it as @phpIni precision=20 and it works in the same way as if we passed value from the command line by parameter -d precision=20.
+Sets INI configuration values for the test.
+For example, write it as @phpIni precision=20.
+It works the same way as if you specified the value from the command line using the -d precision=20 parameter.